EN

 In 2020, Big Bend Groundwater Management District No. 5 was awarded funding from NRCS to prepare a Watershed Plan-Environmental Assessment (Watershed Plan-EA) for Rattlesnake Creek Watershed Improvement.
 The District selected and entered into contract with Olsson of Overland Park, KS to conduct the Watershed Plan-EA.
 The NRCS Watershed Program provides eligible local sponsors with cost share assistance to undertake a wide range of watershed-scale improvements, including projects to improve agricultural water supply and fish and wildlife habitat.
 A Watershed Plan-EA provides National Environmental Policy Act (NEPA) compliance for the Proposed Project and will be developed as the first component of the Proposed Project.

 The proposed Watershed Improvement area is in Stafford County.
-Olsson will coordinate with the District and NRCS to finalize the watershed study boundary and the proposed plan measures to be evaluated in the Watershed Plan-EA and a related feasibility analysis of the augmentation wellfield.
+Olsson has coordinated with the District and NRCS to finalize the watershed study boundary and the proposed plan measures to be evaluated in the Watershed Plan-EA and a related feasibility analysis of the augmentation wellfield.
 Tasks for the development of the Watershed Plan-EA and feasibility analysis will include engineering/design to accurately define, formulate, and evaluate alternatives proposed in the Watershed Plan-EA for technical feasibility, socioeconomics, benefits and impacts.
 Project measures to be proposed and evaluated in the Watershed Plan-EA will be considered with public participation that will occur at specified times during the plan development process.
+In 2023, through coordination with NRCS staff at the state and national levels, the Watershed Plan-EA was transitioned to a full Watershed Plan - Environmental Impact Statement (Plan-EIS).

-The first public meeting was held on January 13, 2022 in St. John.
-The purpose of this meeting was to share information about the Watershed Plan-EA process and to gather feedback from the public on how to improve agricultural water supply and fish and wildlife habitat within the Rattlesnake Creek Watershed in Stafford County.
+NRCS and the District will hold the next public meeting on May 8, 2025 at the Stafford County Annex (210 E Broadway, St John).
+The purpose of this meeting will be to share information about the Watershed Plan-EIS process and to gather feedback from the public on how to improve agricultural water supply and fish and wildlife habitat within the Rattlesnake Creek Watershed in Stafford County.

 Big Bend Groundwater Management District 5 - All Rights Reserved